• Skip to content

 (Persons 14-15 yrs)

-No young person aged 12-13 years and relatively few aged 13-14 year received their HPV vaccine during 2019/20.
+No young person in Hull aged 12-13 years received their HPV vaccine during 2019/20, and few young people in Hull aged 14-15 years received their second dose a year later in 2020/21.
 IntraHealth who were commissioned to undertake the vaccinations were also commissioned to undertake the flu vaccinations among all primary school children in Hull.
 They completed this over winter 2019/20, and the intention was then for them undertake the HPV vaccination programme in schools.
 However, with the first lockdown for COVID-19 at the end of March 2020 and schools being closed to most pupils until September 2020, they could not start this programme.
-A catch-up programme is available for these children so they will have been vaccinated during the 2020/21 school year.
-However, this has meant that those children (who are now aged 13-14 years) have not been able to have their second dose during 2020/21 so the uptake rate among 13-14 year olds in 2020/21 is zero.
+A catch-up programme was put in place for these children.
+However, this also impacted on the second dose for these children which was due one year later in 2020/21.

 Compared with benchmark